aafvca/API_Testing_Behave_Selenium/README.md

 # How to execute the scripts
 After cloning the repo execute the command "behave"

-If more information is needed, use: "behave --no-capture --no-capture-stderr -f pl"
+If more information is needed, use: "behave --no-capture --no-capture-stderr -f plain"

 # Test Procedure